AdamNatad/PageSizer/README.md

 - Set custom page size and margins
 - Adds a custom menu: **`Page Sizer by Adam Natad`**
 - Displays an animated success popup after applying changes
-- Provides a help dialog for first-time users
+- Provides a guide dialog for first-time users

 ---